Celebrating the 250th Anniversary of The Boston Tea Party, 1773–2023

 Christopher Columbus Waterfront Park

 Boston Harborfest Fireworks

-Visible from nearly all of Boston Harbor, the Harborfest Fireworks return to provide a spectacular display for all to enjoy.
+Visible from several vantage points along the Inner Harbor, the Harborfest Fireworks return to provide a spectacular display for all to enjoy.
 The fireworks will be launched from a barge at Boston’s Long Wharf.

 Saturday, July 1 • 9:15 PM

 Waterfront Concert and Artisan Market